The Combined Cadet Force (CCF)Back

 The John Warner School’s Combined Cadet Force (CCF) began in March of 2017.
 Our CCF partnership school was St Edmunds College, a school with over 100 years of experience with the CCF and they did very well in orienting us on our endeavour to become an independent unit, which we did in September 2019.
 Now all our training takes places on site in the ATC hut and a handy new Headquarters next door.

-Starting in 2017 with 50 cadets, we usually fluctuate between 20 and 40 every year.
-There is usually a high interest in our recruiting stage which usually occurs between April and June of each academic year.
-We usually recruit from Year 9 and students carry on as long as far as they want.
-We now proudly boast our Year 12 cadets who have, through training and achievements, become capable, and given the responsibility to train younger cadets.
-We even have students who have left John Warner in Year 11, retain their ranks in order to return to the school in the afternoon to train cadets and participate in activities.
+Established as a stand-alone Cadet Contingent in September 2019 with 30 cadets, we have now grown to just under 120 cadets.
+There is high interest in our recruiting stage which occurs between March and June of each academic year.
+We recruit from Year 7 students in the Summer term ready for them to commence training in the first week of September when they have moved to Year 8.
+They can carry on as long as they want.
+We proudly boast our Year 13 and Year 12 cadets who have, through training and achievements, become capable and given the responsibility to train younger cadets.
+We even have students who have left John Warner in Year 11 who retain their ranks in order to return to the school in the afternoon to train cadets and participate in activities.

 We have five Adult Volunteers -two teachers, two specialised outside staff and an Army Sergeant- whose responsibility it is to organise and carry out instruction in the Cadet syllabus and create opportunities for cadets to practise the variety of skills they learn.